pibone/asynciodize/README.md

 # asynciodize

 A simple decorator to "unblock" blocking functions using a threaded executor.
-Eases the usage of asyncio with subprocesses or multithreading.
+Eases the usage of asyncio with multithreading.

 Use it to decorate or wrap your blocking functions and convert them into coroutine based functions usable with async/await.

 ## Features
 * Executes your function using your asyncio running loop.
 * Executes your code in the executor of preference.
-* By default creates a ThreadPoolExecutor with the using the total amount of cpus in the machine.
+* By default creates a ThreadPoolExecutor using the amount of cpus in the machine as the count.

 ## Install